Pickup (music technology): Active and passive pickups

 "Active" pickups incorporate electronic circuitry to modify the signal.
-Active circuits are able to filter, attenuate or boost the signal from the pickup.
+Active circuits can filter, attenuate, or boost the signal from the pickup.
 The main disadvantage of an active system is requirement of a battery power source to operate the preamp circuitry.
 Batteries limit circuit design and functionality, in addition to being inconvenient to the musician.
-The circuitry may be as simple as a single transistor, or up to several operational amplifiers configured as active filters, active EQ and other sound-shaping features.
+The circuitry may be as simple as a single transistor, or up to several operational amplifiers configured as active filters, active EQ, and other sound-shaping features.
 The op amps used must be of a low-power design to optimize battery life, a design restriction that limits the dynamic range of the circuit.
 The active circuitry may contain audio filters, which reduce the dynamic range and mildly distort certain ranges.
 High-output active pickup systems also have an effect on an amplifier's input circuit.

 Stereo and multiple pickups with individual outputs

 Rickenbacker was the first manufacturer to market stereo instruments (guitars and basses).
-Their proprietary "Ric-O-Sound" circuitry has two separate output jacks, allowing the musician to send each pickup to its own audio chain (effects device, amplifier, mix console input).
+Their proprietary "Ric-O-Sound" circuitry has two separate output jacks, allowing the musician to send each pickup to its own audio chain (effects device, amplifier, mixing console input).

 Teisco produced a guitar with a stereo option.
 Teisco divided the two sections in the upper three strings and the lower three strings for each individual output.

 The Gittler guitar was a limited production guitar with six pickups, one for each string.

 Gibson created the HD.6X Pro guitar that captures a separate signal for each individual string and sends them to an onboard analog/digital converter, then out of the guitar via Ethernet cable.